 Nothing says comfort food like roast.
 Roast is a traditional British meal served on Sunday’s, but came to America and quickly became a New England favorite.
 Since then, Mississippi has laid claim to their own version and the majority of American homes have their own recipe that they’ve grown up with.
-Typically served with potatoes and carrots, the recipe is very versatile and can be made in a crockpot, pressure cooker, or braised in the oven.
+Typically served with potatoes and carrots, the recipe is very versatile and can be made in a crockpot, instapot, or braised in the oven.
 The meat is typically a rougher cut, but by slow cooking it, it becomes melt in your mouth tender.
 Top it with gravy, and it’s heaven bliss!
 For this elk roast recipe, you can use the same recipe for venison, bear, or moose.

 To me, roast has always been okay; in other words, it was just a way to get rid of some of those tougher cuts of meat, but it was never something I craved.
 That is, until I finally figured out this recipe.
 This elk roast recipe is so flavorful, I often catch the hubby eating cold leftovers from the fridge, and the gravy could be eaten with a spoon.
 It is simply divine.